SzymonNowakowski/alphafold/README.md

     a dummy empty codebase subdirectory structure (just to ensure the container binding doesn't fail) and then you just need to submit the slurm job `run_alphafold_predict.slurm` as explained below.

-    3. Submit the following slurm job `run_alphafold_predict.slurm` with a path to `features.pkl` file created in a previous *feature extraction* step as a parameter:
+    3. Submit the following slurm job `run_alphafold_predict.slurm` with a path to `features.pkl` file (created in a previous *feature extraction* step in the subdirectory of the `outputs` directory) as an input  parameter:

     ```bash
     #!/bin/bash